mgrider/takeover/README.md

 ### Movement Notes
 - Once it's been added to the board, a blink must be attached to all other blinks in play at the end of a player's turn.
+- You may not move the piece that your opponent moved in the turn immediately before yours.
 - You may not move more than one blink on a turn.
-It doesn't matter which one you move as long as the rule above is followed.
+It doesn't matter which one you move as long as the rules above are followed.
+- You may not rotate a piece in place.
+It must move to a different position on the gameboard.
 - Watch out!
 Opposing colors will also take over other blink faces with the same rules as your color!

 ## Game Over